ruby-hyperloop/reactive-record/path-release-steps.md

-For example assuming you are releasing fix to 0.8.18
+git For example assuming you are releasing fix to 0.8.18

 1. Checkout 0-8-stable
 2. Update tests, fix the bug and commit the changes.